fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/developer/index.md

 menu: developer
 title: Five Star Restaurant Reservations Developer Documentation
 ---
-The developer documentation is for coders who want to learn how to extend the plugin with custom fields, notifications, integrations and more.
+The developer documentation is for coders who want to learn how to extend the plugin with the available filters, hooks and code snippets.

 *If you're not a coder, you're probably looking for the [User Guide](../user).*